 - Children get along better with other kids because they can put themselves in their shoes.

-- Children can regulate their emotions, such as during meltdowns and when they’re over excited.
+- Children can regulate their anger, such as during meltdowns and when they’re over excited.

 - Children can separate other people’s emotions from theirs.
 A child may get upset when he sees another child cry.
 But with empathy, he learns that the other child is the one who really needs help.